Biologically plausible single-layer networks for nonnegative independent component analysis: Review of prior work

-To obtain a 2-layer network that satisfies most of the biological constraints, Pehlevan et al.~\cite{pehlevan2017blind} proposed novel objective functions optimization of which leads to the noncentered whitening and rotation steps.
-Here we recall these objective functions as they are closely related to the single objective function we introduce.
-Let us define the $k\times T$ concatenated data matrix $\X:=[\x_1,\dots,\x_T]$.
-In the first step, Pehlevan et al.~\cite{pehlevan2017blind} optimize, with respect to the $d\times T$ matrix $\H:=[\h_1,\dots,\h_T]$, the following objective:
+To obtain a biologically plausible network, Pehlevan et al.~\cite{pehlevan2017blind} proposed novel mathematical formulations of the noncentered whitening and rotation steps, which can be implemented by a biological plausible 2-layer network.

+Here we recall the principled objective functions they use for each layer, which are closely related to the objective functions we use to derive our networks.
+To this end, define the $k\times T$ concatenated data matrix $\X:=[\x_1,\dots,\x_T]$.
+In the first step, Pehlevan et al.~\cite{pehlevan2017blind} optimize, with respect to the $d\times T$ matrix $\Y:=[\y_1,\dots,\y_T]$, the following objective: